 Hey Pacers!
+If you enjoy competing in our monthly challenges, please take a minute to learn more about how the leaderboard and our tiebreaker system works.
 Pacer’s monthly challenges are a great way to motivate yourself to get more steps.
 We created our Pacer challenges as casual, fun competitions for people to see how active they can get but we realize that there is serious competition for the top places.

-Our tiebreaker system was due for an update.
+Our tiebreaker system was updated in late 2019.
 We have added GPS tracked activity as a tiebreaker in the Steps and Distance challenges.
 We’ve also introduced a cap on the number of challenge posts each Pacer user can make every day to encourage higher value, more interesting posts.

 These changes, in addition to some other minor improvements, will make our challenges fairer, close loopholes, and encourage more interesting content in the challenge boards.
 We think challenges will be more fun too.
 Read on for more information.